7 e-commerce marketing tips for growing your business

 Adapt your video content to the marketing channels you use.

 For example, YouTube is good for product tutorials and educational content.
-TikTok is perfect for fun, short demos or before-and-after videos.
+TikTok is perfect for fun, short demos, product reviews focused on selling products or before-and-after videos.

 Tip #5: Invest in influencer marketing